JuKnrd/TENSOAP-FAST/README.md

 # Committee Models

-Later versions of TENSOAP-FAST are able to use committee models to make predictions.
+Committee models can also be used to make predictions.
 To use a committee model, the `-w` flag of `sagpr_convert` should be given a *list* of weights files (e.g. `-w WEIGHTS.*.npy`), and if a calibration factor is desired, this is specified by the `-a` flag.

+# Long-Range Descriptors

+Later versions of TENSOAP-FAST can use the LODE descriptor for long-range information.
+In this case, as well as the standard SA-GPR model, an additional model file is needed containing the extra LODE hyperparameters.
+These are specified using the `-l` flag when running `sagpr_apply`.
+If the user knows the the unit cell will stay the same with every input frame given to the model, the `-fc` flag can also be used to save time.

+# Examples

+TO BE WRITTEN

 # Maintenance